ChristianNieber/nas_on_cnns/readme.md

 * The sequence of mutations depends deterministically on the random number seed and is repeatable, as long as nothing changes on the algorithms.
 * The ability to re-train a previously trained model for more epochs

-The author rewrote most of the code and extended the project to add features:
+I rewrote most of the code and extended the project to add features:

 * Change the representation of an individual's layer parameters, so that mutation step size control can be implemented more easily.
 * Before applying mutations, collect all variables of an individual in a list, so that an algorithm can easily process all variables at once.